 To increase the rating stability for companies near the breakpoints, we implement a buffering system.
 The buffer between all breakpoints is 3%.
 A company near a rating breakpoint must move past the buffer before the rating changes.
-For example, a company below 0.5^ qunc will need to move to 0.53^ qunc before the rating upgrades from Three-Star to Four-Star.
-Similarly, a company above 0.5^ qunc will need to move below 0.47^ qunc before being downgraded from Four-Star to Three-Star.
-For companies that do not have a rating history, the initial star rating is based on the original breakpoints without any buffering.
+For example, a company below $0.5^$ qunc will need to move to $0.53^$ qunc before the rating upgrades to 4 stars from 3 stars.
+Similarly, a company above $0.5^$ qunc will need to move below $0.47^$ qunc before being downgraded to 3 stars from 4 stars.
+For companies that do not have a rating history, the initial quantitative star rating is based on the original breakpoints without any buffering.